Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation & Common Problems

 Watering

-Water Monstera deliciosa liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Monstera deliciosa liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting and yellowing.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
+Ensure that the pot has a drainage hole and the soil is free-draining to prevent waterlogging as it can lead to root-rot and death of the plant.

 Light Requirements

 Monstera deliciosa grows best in medium to bright indirect light (filtered light).
-Keep its away from direct sunlight to prevent scorching of the leaves.
-Position it next to a sunless window or near a large brightly-lit window where it will receive enough light.
+Position it next to a sunless window or near a large, brightly-lit window.
+Protect it from direct sunrays with a light curtain or sheer to prevent scorching of the leaves.

 Swiss Cheese Plant produces small leaves and spindly leaf-stalks if the light is too low and it stops growing in deep shade.
-Where the natural lighting is not adequate, you may instal grow lights to supplement it.
-Check out these full spectrum grow lights on Amazon.
+If the natural lighting is not adequate, you may instal full spectrum grow lights to supplement it.

 Every so often, rotate the pot to ensure that the plant receives adequate light from all sides for uniform growth and prevent leggy growth.

-The best temperature for Swiss Cheese Plant is an average warmth of 18-290C.
-Keep it away from drafts to avoid sudden changes in temperatures which can cause leaf drop and reduced growth.
+Swiss Cheese Plant prefers a warmth of 18-290C.
+Keep it away from sources of drafts to avoid sudden changes in temperatures which can cause reduced growth, yellowing and drooping.

 Fertilizer

-Feed Monstera deliciosa with a balanced, water-soluble fertilizer every 4 weeks during the growing period.
-Stop feeding in the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.
+Feed your Monstera deliciosa with a balanced, water-soluble fertilizer every 4 weeks in spring and summer to promote growth.
+Stop feeding in fall and winter to prevent fertilizer burn as growth is minimal at this time.

-The best soil for Monstera deliciosa should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.
-Potting mixes designed for Monsteras and those designed for aroids are ideal for this plant.
+The best potting mix for Monstera deliciosa should be a rich, airy and fast-draining soil to prevent waterlogging while providing the required nutrients.
+A potting mix designed for Monsteras and those designed for aroids are ideal for this plant.

 Repotting